ecornell/prg421-week2/README.txt

       (such as color, vertebrate or invertebrate, can swim, etc.)
   -The program must use ArrayList(s) to work with these animal objects.

- Mustdemonstrate the use of an ArrayList
+ Must demonstrate the use of an ArrayList

  Program Flow:
     Display a main menu